Acre (state): History

+Pre-Columbian era

 The region of present-day Acre is thought to have been inhabited by Pre-Columbian civilizations since at least 2,100 years ago.
 Evidence includes complex geoglyphs of this age found in the area.
 The natives who crafted them are believed to have had a relatively advanced knowledge of this technology.
 Since at least the early 15th century, the region has been inhabited by peoples who spoke Panoan languages; their territory was geographically close to that of the Inca.

+Bolivian–Peruvian rule

 In the mid-18th century, the region was colonized by the Spanish and became part of the Viceroyalty of Peru.
-Following the Peruvian and Bolivian wars of independence, which ended in 1826, the region and large portions around it became part of Bolivia, but independent of Spain.
-It was a territory of the short-lived Peru–Bolivian Confederation (1836–1839), until the two countries separated and the region returned to Bolivian control.
+Following the Peruvian and Bolivian wars of independence, which ended in 1826, the region and large portions around it became part of both Peru and Bolivia respectively, but independent of Spain and both states disputed the territory.
+It was a territory of the short-lived Peru–Bolivian Confederation (1836–1839), until the two countries separated and most of the region returned to Bolivian control.

 The discovery of rubber tree groves in the region in the mid-19th century attracted numerous immigrants, especially from Brazil and Europe, seeking to build on the rubber boom.
 Despite the increased numbers of Brazilians, the Treaty of Ayacucho (1867) determined that the region belonged to Bolivia.
 By 1877, Acre's population was composed almost entirely of Brazilians coming from the Northeast.